-We’re Glassware Pioneers devising Apps for Google Glass™, the radical new wearable device that is revolutionising the mobile market with incredible potential.
-We specialise in Glassware for brands, with a proven track record and skillset in streaming, medical, augmented reality, and geolocation apps.
+We're Glassware Pioneers devising Apps for Google Glass™, the radical new wearable device that is revolutionizing the mobile market with incredible potential.
+We specialize in Glassware for brands, with a proven track record and skillset in streaming, medical, augmented reality, and geolocation apps.

 We've developed assorted Glassware for blue chips such as Banco Sabadell and the newspaper El Mundo.
 Thanks to our streaming expertise for Google Glass, doctors and surgeons worldwide have broadcast operations and Master Classes through Google Glass.

 Looking for a team of mobile app developers for iOS and Android?

 We can help.
 Our skilled developers bring your ideas to life creating intuitive and easy to use apps that appeal to your target audience.

 At Droiders we strive to convert ambitious ideas into deliverables by balancing groundbreaking technology with viable implementations.

 Need a cross-platform app, that serves smartphone, tablet, web, and even Google Glass users?
 We develop across the board and advise optimum solutions for each project.